VINCENT SV-237MK Review: Fired up

 Behind the front panel window is an alloy reflector surrounding the 12AX7 input valve – seen at right.

-A large rear panel with an array of analogue inputs at left, plus digital inputs (S/PDIF) at top.
+A large rear panel with an array of analog inputs at the left, plus digital inputs (S/PDIF) at the top.
 There is no USB for computer connection.

 Connecting the digital output of our Oppo CD player into the Vincent’s optical digital input, putting digital through its DAC rather than the ESS ES9018 Sabre32 series within the Oppo, brought a flat and digitally mundane sound; this is a get-you-through section.
 Vincent have put a lot into the amplifier’s architecture but there are better DACs to suit -without any big increase in price.